RichardVN/SpellChecker/README.md

 # SpellChecker

 ## About
-C program that checks spelling of word and offers suggestions based off Levenshtein Distance
+Description: C program that checks spelling of word and offers suggestions based off Levenshtein Distance

 Author: Richard Nguyen